jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 2) Elevated SETHC backdoor/README.md

 ![](img/module.png)

 The Empire module sets up debugger to launch cmd.exe when sethc.exe is executed.
-If we press Shift button 5 times, we will get an Empire session running under logon user context.
+When we press Shift button 5 times, we will get an Empire session running under logon user context.
 But if it were pressed at the Windows logon screen, we get a privileged session:

 ![](img/systemSession.png)